-Fungible commodity: A commodity of a nature that one part may be used in place of another part.
+Circumstantial evidence: Details or Fungible commodity: A commodity facts which indirectly point to other of a nature that one part may be used in place of another part.

-Goodwill: An intangible property such as the advantage or benefit received in property beyond its mere value.
-It is not confined to a name but can also be attached to a particular area where business is transacted, to a list of customers, or to other elements of value in business as a going concern.
+Class life: A number of years that es- Goodwill: An intangible property such visions of a will have been satisfied. tablishes the property class and recov- as the advantage or benefit received in ery period for most types of property property beyond its mere value.
+It is Residential rental property: Real the General Depreciation not confined to a name but can also be property, generally buildings or strucattached to a particular area where tures, if 80% or more of its annual tomers, or to other elements of value in business as a going concern.